erni-dan/custom-torizon-ui/README.md

 ## Customization

-You can add your own device images to the "public/img" folder and set the reference to your images from "views/device.html" via the "addDeviceImage()" function
+You can add your own device images to the "public/img" folder and set the reference to your images via the "addDeviceImage()" function, which can be found in every HTML file.
    ```
    <script>
       function addDeviceImage() {
             var deviceImage = document.getElementById("device_preview");
             var deviceImageSrc = "/public/img/robot_icon.png";  // TODO: replace with your device image
-            ...

-            var deviceIconImage = document.getElementById("device_preview_icon");
-            var deviceIconImageSrc = "/public/img/robot_icon.png";  // TODO: replace with your device icon image
             ...
       }
    </script>